arnold-c/PhD-Dissertation/chapter_1/introduction.typ

 The complement to the PPV is the negative predictive value (NPV); the probability that a negative test result accurately reflects reality.
 When counting for infectious disease surveillance, decisions are made on the basis of these imperfect categorizations.

-In my 4th chapter I explore how fallible diagnostic tests interact with non-target background infections (that change the PPV of test results), producing different time series that are used to detect outbreaks.
+In my #link("outbreak-detection")[4th chapter] I explore how fallible diagnostic tests interact with non-target background infections (that change the PPV of test results), producing different time series that are used to detect outbreaks.
 Additionally, the very notion of an outbreak is itself a categorization of a continuous phenomenon, separating a time series of test positive cases by suspected outbreak status, and faces similar issues of sensitivity/specificity/PPV/NPV @kanindaEffectivenessIncidenceThresholds2000 @trotterResponseThresholdsEpidemic2015 @guidelinesworkinggroupUpdatedGuidelinesEvaluating2001.
 My work demonstrates how uncertainty that arises at each step of the outbreak detection process must be accounted for, highlighting contexts where different combinations of diagnostic tests and outbreak classification criteria can produce equivalent outbreak detection accuracies.

-In the final chapter, I address how these discontinuity errors affect efforts to build _proactive_ rather than _reactive_ outbreak alert systems.
+In the #link("ews")[final chapter], I address how these discontinuity errors affect efforts to build _proactive_ rather than _reactive_ outbreak alert systems.
 In contrast to traditional outbreak detection systems that require the observation of test positive cases to trigger an alert i.e., respond to the detection of an ongoing outbreak, proactive alert systems have been developed to predict the risk and potential of future outbreaks.
 Instead of categorizing incidence to define a prediction target, proactive alert systems calculate summary statistics of test positive time series to predict the approach to the _tipping point_ of infectious diseases, $R_"E" = 1$.
 $R_"E"$ (the effective reproduction number) is the expected number of secondary infections that would be generated by each infectious individual before they recover (given the current population size and susceptibility).